camelCasing/camelCasing/README.md

 ### Hey there! 👋

-I have some info about me in my description to the left <-- Here is some of my experience,
+I have some info about me in my description below my picture

+Here is some of my experience,

 [🟥] 4+ Years of Roblox Luau